MarkRobitaille/COMP3040A2/README.md

 ### What do I do if my original resume has a complex layout?

-> If your original resume has a complex layout, I recommend simplifying it before converting it to Markdown.
-Having your resume in a simple format that is grouped by headings will make it easier to convert to Markdown.
-It will also give you the opportunity to evaluate and update the content of your resume.
+> If your original resume has a complex layout, I recommend simplifying it before starting this guide's instructions.
+Having your resume in a simple format that is grouped by headings will make it easier to convert into Markdown.
+It will also allow you to evaluate and update the content of your resume.

 ### Can I use a custom domain name for my resume's webpage?

 > Yes, you can use a custom domain name for your resume's webpage.
 You will need to set the custom domain name in the GitHub Pages section of your resume's repository.
-Additionally, you'll need to change the settings on your domain name provider's website.
+Additionally, you will need to change the settings on your domain name registrar's website (e.g. Google Domains, GoDaddy).
 For more details on how to accomplish this, [read this article](https://medium.com/@hossainkhan/using-custom-domain-for-github-pages-86b303d3918a).

-### What do I do if I already have a website hosted on https://_`<MyUsername>`_.github.io?
+### What do I do if I already have a website hosted on https://_`<MyUsername>`_.github.io/?

 > If your default GitHub Pages URL is already being used, you can name your branch whatever you prefer.
-For example, you could name the branch "Resume".
-In your "Resume" repository, go to the settings.
-In the GitHub Pages section, you can enable the webpage by changing the branch used from "None" to "Master branch".
+For example, you could name the repository "Resume".
+In your "Resume" repository, go to the GitHub Pages section of the settings.
+You can enable the webpage by changing the branch used from "None" to "Master branch".
 Now you can access your resume webpage via "https://_`<YourUsername>`_.github.io/Resume".